bisighinibeatrice/EndoBeams.jl/README.md

 ----------------------------
 ## Branches
 - `main`: The latest package version;
-- `original-version-article`: The package version from [1];
+- `original-version-article`: Old version - the package version from [1];
-- `FEM-stent-deployment`: Stick-slip friction + all the utils to perform patient-specific simualation of braided stent deployment (one case provided);
+- `FEM-stent-deployment`: Old version - stick-slip friction + all the utils to perform patient-specific simualation of braided stent deployment (one case provided);
+- `beam-to-beam`: Old version - first attempts with beam-to-beam contact formulation.

 ----------------------------

 ## References